keptn-sandbox/keptn-jenkins-library/FEATURES.md

 ### User Story 11: Send an arbitrary .finished event to Keptn

-**Goal**: A user should be able send an arbitary .finished event back to Keptn
+**Goal**: A user should be able send an arbitrary .finished event back to Keptn

 **Example**: When a user calls a Jenkins pipeline from within Keptn, they need to be able to reply with a `.finished` event eventually: